Tournaments, Contestant Heterogeneity and Performance: Results

 So far, we have considered the effects of contestant ability heterogeneity on the individual performance of all contestants.
 Depending on the context, contest organizers may be interested in different measures, such as a high average performance or a balanced competition.
 Thus, a combination of both outcomes can be of interest depending on the contest designer's objective function.
 To provide a comprehensive view, we also present effects on the average performance of both contestants in Figure \ref{fig:t9av_np}.\footnote{Since we observe the performance of both contestants separately, we can, in principle, measure performance in any (linear) combination of the two observed performances.
-We decided to focus on the three most prominent cases for simplicity.
+For simplicity, we decided to focus on the three most prominent cases.
 The point estimate from estimating the effect of heterogeneity in contestant ability on aggregate performance can be obtained in Panel C of Table \ref{tab:table_base_1}, Column 1.} We find that increasing heterogeneity has a moderate negative effect on performance.

-For a more detailed analysis, we divide each contest into two halves based on the realized number of legs played, to obtain balanced samples.
-This is especially helpful because throughout a contest, the incentives to perform might change depending on the course of the contest.
+Throughout a contest, the incentives to perform might change depending on the course of the contest.
 Our measure of heterogeneity is defined before the contest begins.
 Thus, the first half of the contest, in particular, should be informative about immediate responses to contestant ability heterogeneity.
 In contrast, match dynamics may also affect effects in the second half.
+To provide a more detailed analysis, we divide each contest into two halves based on the realized number of legs played to obtain balanced samples.

 Table \ref{tab:table_base_1} presents the results.
 In Column 1, for reference, we show the main result from the previous estimations of Table \ref{tab:table_main_perf}.
 Column 2 displays the performance in the contest's first half, while Column 3 provides the results for the second half.
 In Panel A, we observe a decrease in performance for the lower-ability contestants due to increasing contestant ability heterogeneity throughout both halves of the contest.
 The point estimates for both halves are close to the point estimates of the overall effect.